 - Deliver essential amino and fatty acids, key vitamins and minerals.

-When do you use probiotics?
+When should you use probiotics?

 While probiotics help maintain good gut health year round, they can also be used at specific times when your pets system needs extra help.